MCP, HTTP actions, and IDE agents

 Common use cases

-- Document internally which base URL (production vs preview) your GPT Action or script should call.
+- Document which base URL your action or script should call.

 - Train support staff to distinguish MCP (stdio) from plain HTTPS manifest integration.